ASSOCIATE PASTOR POSITION (Installed, Exempt and Full-Time)

 Bradley Hills Presbyterian Church – 6601 Bradley Boulevard, Bethesda, MD.
 20817

-Bradley Hills Presbyterian Church (BHPC), a thriving congregation of 680 members located in Bethesda, Maryland, is seeking an Interim Associate Pastor to partner with our congregation and staff in ministry.
-Responsibilities include helping lead or strengthen small group and connectional ministries, providing pastoral care, supporting and occasionally leading worship, including proclaiming the Word and administering Sacraments, working with Deacons, helping support and/or lead the education and involvement of youth, encouraging congregational involvement in mission, developing, supporting and potentially leading summer mission trips, enhancing a sense of belonging and involvement in the congregation, working with interfaith partners, supporting a seminary intern, and carrying out general ministry in our diverse community, in partnership with our experienced staff and active congregation.
+Bradley Hills Presbyterian Church (BHPC), a joyful, thriving congregation of 680 members located in Bethesda, Maryland, is seeking a full-time Associate Pastor to partner with our congregation and staff in ministry.
+Responsibilities include helping lead or strengthen small group and connectional ministries, providing pastoral care, supporting and leading worship, working with Deacons, helping support and/or lead the education and involvement of youth, encouraging congregational involvement in mission, developing, supporting and potentially leading summer mission trips, enhancing a sense of belonging and involvement in the congregation, working with interfaith partners, helping lead lay teams and carrying out general ministry in our diverse community, in partnership with our experienced staff and active congregation.

-BHPC is a welcoming, growing, 63-year-old, 680 member congregation located in Bethesda, Maryland with an active pastoral team (Senior Pastor, Associate Pastor, Director of Christian Education, Director of Music, Coordinator of Spiritual Life, Parish Nurse, Parish Associates) and administrative team in place, a strong tradition of worship, education and music and a calling to be involved with a mission in the world.
-We have active partners on-site (including Bethesda Jewish Congregation, Bradley Hills Nursery School, music therapy groups, pastoral counselor, and Friends’ Club – an Alzheimer’s care and support group).
-We enjoy being in ministry with each other and seek a stated supply Associate Pastor who wants to be in ministry with us.
+BHPC is a welcoming, growing, congregation located in Bethesda, Maryland with an active pastoral team (Senior Pastor, Associate Pastor, Director of Christian Education, Director of Music, Coordinator of Spiritual Life, Parish Nurse, Parish Associates, etc.) and administrative team in place, a strong tradition of worship, education and music and a calling to be involved with mission in the world.
+We have active partners on our wooded campus (including Bethesda Jewish Congregation, a Muslim worshiping community, Bradley Hills Nursery School, music therapy groups, pastoral counselors, and Friends’ Club – an Alzheimer’s care and support group, etc.).
+We enjoy being in ministry with each other and seek an Associate Pastor who feels called to be in ministry with us.

 If interested, e-mail resume and/or PIF and references to address below: